Pierre Raphaël Paillot de Beauregard: Wattignies

 On 30 September 1793, the 60,000-strong Coalition army under Prince Josias of Saxe-Coburg-Saalfeld began the Siege of Maubeuge.
 On 22 September, Jean-Baptiste Jourdan was appointed commander of the Army of the North.
 In the emergency, Jourdan began assembling a relief army at Guise.
 Beauregard took command of a 4,263-man Army of the Ardennes division cobbled together from units at Sedan, Montmédy and the Camp of Carignan.
 To these were added three volunteer battalions and the 5th Dragoon Regiment from the Army of the North.
 Aside from the above-named units and the 11th Chasseurs à Cheval, the division was composed of 22 separate detachments, most numbering only 100 or 200 soldiers.
 Altogether, there were 5,016 infantry and 837 cavalry.

 At 7:00 am on 15 October, Beauregard's division left Solre-le-Château to advance on the enemy positions.
 It was opposed by Karl Joseph Hadik von Futak with two battalions and four squadrons, a total of 2,100 soldiers defending Obrechies.
 Beauregard's column passed Solrinnes at 10:00 am and soon was attacked by units from the Coburg Dragoons Nr.
 37 and Blankenstein Hussars Nr.
-16. The badly-organized French division was driven back after losing three guns and two caissons.
+16. The badly organised French division was driven back after losing three guns and two caissons.
 On 16 October the division advanced again, forming the extreme right flank of Jourdan's army.
 On this day, in addition to the two infantry battalions, Hadik was reinforced to four squadrons each of the Coburg and Blankenstein Regiments.
 At 8:00 am Beauregard began attacking Obrechies and Hadik was reinforced by an additional battalion.
-After several hours of fighting, Hadik posted four squadrons to the northwest and two squadrons to the northeast, both supported by infantry.
-As the French began breaking into Obrechies, Hadik ordered a counterattack from the village's defenders and from the other two detachments.
+After several hours of fighting, Hadik posted four squadrons to the northwest and two to the northeast, both supported by infantry.
+As the French began breaking into Obrechies, Hadik ordered a counterattack from the village's defenders and the other two detachments.
 The three-pronged attack routed Beauregard's troops; they fled back to Solrinnes after abandoning five cannons and three caissons.
 According to one account, the soldiers did not stop running until they reached Solre-le-Château, putting the day's French successes at risk.

 Despite the French victory in the Battle of Wattignies Beauregard was removed from command the next day and imprisoned on 20 October 1793.
 Released from confinement on 29 August 1794, he was retired from active duty on 15 November that year.
 On 30 April 1795 he was assigned to the Army of the West to fight in the War in the Vendée.
 He retired again on 1 January 1796.
 He was famous for his battle cry, "Heads high boys, the bullets are not shit".
 He died at Saintes on 30 September 1799.